fhsplau/balloon/README.md

 In the folder `client\build\distributions` you can find `client.zip` or `client.tar` package.
 Unpack it.

-The newly created directory will contain to sub directories `lib` and `bin`.
-Lib directory contains all the jar files which need to be loaded on runtime.
-Bin directory contains `client` script which, after execution, will start the client.
+The newly created directory will contain two sub directories `lib` and `bin`.
+Lib directory contains all the jar files which going to be loaded on runtime.
+Bin directory contains `client` script which starts the client.

 Running the client
 -
-`client` script will run the ammonite repl with all the necessary classes and objects pre-imported.
+`client` script will run the ammonite repl with all the necessary classes and objects pre-loaded.

 If you don't know what ammonite repl is check it out https://github.com/lihaoyi/Ammonite, it's really awesome.

-Pre-imported stuff
+Pre-loaded stuff
 -

  - org.balloon.data.temperature.{Celsius, Fahrenheit, Kelvin}